thiago-freitas-tavares/django-crm/README.md

 110. website/templates: New File -> record.html
 111. website/views.py: add the pk as a `customer_record` parameter and check if user is authenticated.
 112. website/views.py: create a variable to get a single specific object based on its id, and render the `customer.html` page.
-113. website/views.py: `else` (if user is not authenticated), show an error message and `redirect` to the home page (login page).
+113. website/views.py: `else` (if user is not authenticated), show an error message and `redirect` to the `home` page (login page).
 114. website/templates/record.html: `extends base.html` and add a `block content` to be pulled.
 115. website/templates/index.html: add an `a` tag inside the `record.id` `th` tag with `href` to `record/id`.
 116. website/templates/record.html: call `customer_record` passed as context at `customer_record` view function inside the `block content`, but with separate data.

-## Bootstrap Card

 117. https://getbootstrap.com: Docs -> Components (Card) -> Copy to clipboard (Header and footer)
 118. website/templates/record.html: move `id` + `first_name` + `last_name` to the `card-header`.
 119. website/templates/record.html: move the rest to the `card-body` each one as a `card-text`, so there is some spacing between lines and remove the `card-title`.
-119. website/templates/record.html: move the button out of the `card` with `href` back to the home page.
+120. website/templates/record.html: move the button out of the `card` with `href` back to the `home` page.

 ## Delete Record

-120. website/templates/record.html: include a delete button.
+121. website/templates/record.html: include a delete button.
-121. website/views.py: create `delete_record` view function.
+122. website/views.py: create `delete_record` view function.
-122. website/urls.py: create an URL to the `delete_record` view function, passing an integer as a primary key (pk).
+123. website/urls.py: create an URL to the `delete_record` view function, passing an integer as a primary key (pk).
-123. website/views.py: add the pk as a `delete_record` parameter and check if user is authenticated.
+124. website/views.py: add the pk as a `delete_record` parameter and check if user is authenticated.
-124. website/views.py: create a variable to get a single specific object based on its id and delete it, sending a message and redirect to the home page.
+125. website/views.py: create a variable to get a single specific object based on its id and delete it, sending a message and redirect to the `home` page.
-125. website/views.py: `else` (if user is not authenticated), show an error message and `redirect` to the home page (login page).
+126. website/views.py: `else` (if user is not authenticated), show an error message and `redirect` to the `home` page (login page).

+## Add Record

+127. website/views.py: create `add_record` view function.
+128. website/urls.py: create an URL to the `add_record` view function.
+129. website/templates: New File -> add_record.html
+130. website/views.py: `return` render add_record.html at `add_record` view function.
+131. website/templates/add_record.html: `extends base.html` and add a `block content` to be pulled.
+132. website/templates/navbar.html: create a link to add a new record, if user is logged in.
+133. website/templates/add_record.html: create a form with HTTP `POST` method inside the block content, pointing to the `add_record` page, with an Add Record button.
+134. website/forms.py: import `Record` and create an `AddRecordForm` class inheriting from `forms.ModelForm`.
+135. website/forms.py: create the `TextInput` widgets and a class `Meta` to set the form's model and fields (using exclude selects which fields not to be included).
+136. website/views.py: import the `AddRecordForm` class and `if use.is_authenticated` + HTTP request method is `POST` (user clicking the Submit button) + form is `valid`, save it, showing a success message, and redirect to the `home` page.
+137. website/views.py: if HTTP request method is not `POST` (user accessing the `add_record` page), create an `AddRecordForm(None)` object and render the `add_record.html` page, filling the context dictionary with the form (it passes the form to the `add_record` page so we can do something with it there).
+138. website/templates/add_record.html: render the form as paragraph (`form.as_p`) after csrf_token.